Updated July 2020

 Messages should always be polite and welcoming and remember to change the guest’s name!
 Click here for free message templates you can copy and paste.

 Now that you have learned how to streamline your vacation rental’s peak season it’s time to get to work and start preparing.
-Just follow these simple tips and !the peak season is sure to go smoothly for both you and your guests!
+Just follow these simple tips and your peak season is sure to go smoothly for both you and your guests!
 Check out my book The Ultimate Superhost Guide which is part of a full bundle of goodies for Airbnb Hosts!
 There is even an editable welcome book, check out printable and Wifi Sign included!